abeeellllllllll/wireshark-network-analysis/README.md

 - **HTTP exposes data in plaintext** — using the "Follow TCP Stream" feature, the full contents of HTTP sessions were readable without any decryption.
 The same traffic over HTTPS would be unreadable.
 - **DNS queries are unencrypted by default** — every domain lookup is visible to anyone monitoring the network, enabling tracking of browsing behaviour.
-- **Protocol distribution** — analysis of the capture session showed the breakdown of traffic types across the session (see full report for Protocol Hierarchy statistics).

 ---